zulip/zulip/docs/testing/testing-with-django.md

 ## Overview

-Zulip uses the Django framework for its Python back end.
+Zulip uses the Django framework for its Python backend.
 We use the testing framework from [django.test](https://docs.djangoproject.com/en/1.10/topics/testing/) to test our code.
 We have over a thousand automated tests that verify that